AshuVj/Code-Combiner-for-LLMs/README.md

 - Developed with customtkinter for a sleek and modern graphical user interface.
 - Powered by chardet for reliable file encoding detection.

 Experience the simplicity and efficiency of managing multiple files.
-Try the File Combiner Application today!
+Try the Code Combiner for LLMs Application today!